MeteoSwiss/GWEN/README.md

 *Hint*: If you are the package administrator, it is a good idea to understand what this script does, you can do everything manually with `conda` instructions.

+*Hint*: If you require GPU support, make sure to run the script on a compute node.

 *Hint*: Use the flag `-m` to speed up the installation using mamba.
 Of course you will have to install mamba first (we recommend to install mamba into your base environment `conda install -c conda-forge mamba`.
 If you install mamba in another (maybe dedicated) environment, environments installed with mamba will be located in `<miniconda_root_dir>/envs/mamba/envs`, which is not very practical.